 I’m in Mallorca, Spain at least once a year for the Mallorca Smooth Jazz Festival.
 The festival takes place at the end of April every year, and is hosted at the Protur Biomar Gran Hotel & Spa in Sa Coma.
 It’s a week-long festival showcasing the best names in contemporary Smooth Jazz, Funk and Soul.
 But the trip isn’t only about the music.
 I’ve had numerous opportunities to tour the island to experience the uniquely diverse attractions and village experiences.
 Please enjoy this Mallorca, Spain photo gallery.
 I hope it inspires you to travel to this beautiful island.

-If you’ve never traveled to Mallorca before, check out the article Mallorca, Spain for first-time visitors.
+If you’ve never traveled to Mallorca before, check out the article Best Places to stay in Mallorca Spain.
 It’s a must-read before you go!

 Tourist Sites in Majorca, Spain